 ![]() |

-One morning we had a new visitor come to the camp named Dieter from Germany.
-He would join us in some adventures, laughs and great conversations.
-He is a retired editor of a magazine called Technology and Culture from Germany and was a journalist for many years in Africa.
-He had seen more than his fair share of horrors in his journeys and had many stories to share.
-We would split the costs to hire Captain Bow to take us on island excursions.
+One morning, we welcomed a new visitor to the camp, Dieter, from Germany.
+He joined us for some adventures, laughter, and great conversations.
+Dieter is a retired editor of a magazine called Technology and Culture and has spent many years as a journalist in Africa.
+He has experienced more than his fair share of horrors during his journeys and has many fascinating stories to share.

 ![]() |